Maybe you knew about your child’s hearing loss long before learning about Autism Spectrum Disorder, or possibly the other way around.

 We want to make connecting with reliable information and with a community of people easier for parents through this website.
 Your suggestions are always welcome.
 As parents, we don’t know to ask about what we don’t yet know, right?
 Yet, within a community of learners, there can be so much wisdom.

-Fast Facts: Deafness and Autism:
+Fast Facts: Hearing Differences and Autism:

 While each child is unique, there are some common characteristics among deaf and hard of hearing children with Autism Spectrum Disorder (ASD.)
 The earlier ASD is identified and strategies put into place for language learning, the better.